Learn About the Unregulated Contaminant Monitoring Rule

 - Monitoring no more than 30 contaminants every five years

-- Monitoring large systems and a representative sample of small public water systems serving less than 10,000 people
+- Monitoring large systems and a representative sample of small public water systems serving less than or equal to 10,000 people

 - Storing analytical results in a National Contaminant Occurrence Database (NCOD)

 Occurrence data are collected through UCMR to support the Administrator's determination of whether to regulate particular contaminants in the interest of protecting public health.

 EPA’s selection of contaminants for a particular UCMR cycle is largely based on a review of the Contaminant Candidate List (CCL).
 The UCMR program was developed in coordination with the CCL.The CCL is a list of contaminants that:

 - Are not regulated by the National Primary Drinking Water Regulations

 - Are known or anticipated to occur at public water systems